-FCC Chairman Tom Wheeler drew some plaudits and questions June 20 following his National Press Club speech declaring a "Spectrum Frontier" 5G effort he compared to President Kennedy's New Frontier initiative of 1960.
+FCC Chairman Tom Wheeler drew some plaudits, and questions--Monday (June 20) following his National Press Club speech declaring a "Spectrum Frontier" 5G effort he compared to President Kennedy's New Frontier initiative of 1960.

 Wheeler is circulating new rules this week on freeing up massive amounts of spectrum, including unlicensed, for fifth generation mobile broadband and plans to vote the rules next month.